SamuraisEpic/vfio-gpu-passthrough/README.md

 #### 1.3 (optional): ACS Override Patch
 If your IOMMU groups aren't valid, then you'll have to perform the ACS Override Patch.
 There's 2 ways to do it, and you can do whichever one you choose.
 You can choose to a, Patch the Kernel yourself, which Bryan Steiner also covers, or b) install a different Kernel, notably the Zen Kernel or the linux-vfio Kernel, which have the ACS Override Patch built in, and you just need to specify `pcie_acs_override=downstream` in the boot parameters to ensure the Kernel loads it

-##### 1.3.1: Installing a different kernel
+##### 1.3.1: Installing a different kernel -- Arch
 This process is very straightforward.
 All you have to do is type `sudo pacman -S linux-vfio` for the VFIO Kernel or Arch systems, or `sudo apt install linux-vfio` for Debian based systems.
 Likewise, for the Zen Kernel, just replace `linux-vfio`, with `linux-zen`.
 After intalling one of the Kernels that has it built in, you then need to specify the ACS Override Patch in the boot process.
 For grub, just edit `/etc/default/grub` and add the parameter `pcie_acs_override=downstream` to `GRUB_CMDLINE_LINUX_DEFAULT` so, with all the modifications we've made it should look like this (for AMD - Intel has a dfferent IOMMU param [intel_iommu=on])
 ![grub settings with ACS Override Patch](image not here yet)

-##### 1.3.2: Patching your Kernel Yourself
+##### 1.3.2: Patching your Kernel Yourself -- Debian
 Now since I'm not especially well versed in this area, i've linked [Bryan Steiner's guide](https://github.com/bryansteiner/gpu-passthrough-tutorial/#----acs-override-patch-optional), which *does* go over this process.
 This should get you almost all the way through, minus passing it as a param if you use Grub.
-For that look at [1.3.1](github.com/SamuraisEpic/vfio-gpu-passthrough#1.3.1:-installing-a-different-kernel) For systemd boot on Debian based systems, Bryan Steiner's guide covers that part with `kernelstub`.
+For that look at [1.3.1](github.com/SamuraisEpic/vfio-gpu-passthrough#1.3.1:-installing-a-different-kernel) For systemd boot on Debian based systems, Bryan Steiner's guide covers that part with `kernelstub`. - *note that he does it for Debian based systems. if you're on Arch, i recommend installing a different kernel linked in [1.3.1](https://github.com/SamuraisEpic/vfio-gpu-passthrough#131-installing-a-different-kernel)

 And that should do it for the ACS Override Patch.
 Still with me so far?
 Good.
 Next, we'll look at getting some ISOs.

 #### 1.4: Getting ISOs
-Getting ISOs is easy, and is basically the last step before we start doing the cool things. i'll link the 2 ISO's you nees, so its nice and easy to
+Getting ISOs is easy, and is basically the last step before we start doing the cool things. i'll link the 2 ISO's you need, so its nice and easy to get them and continue on.
+I'll also provide a little explanation for those that need it.

+The first ISO to get is one for [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) (windows 11 sucks) - How are you going to install windows in your VM without an ISO?
+Alternatively, you can get ISO "build files" for any modern version of Windows from [UUPdump](https://uupdump.net) If you choose to get a "custom" ISO, i recommend version 22000.1, with a few tweaks.

+Next, we're going to get [virtIO Drivers](https://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md). virtIO drivers are availble in an ISO and are distributed via Red Hat, the people behind RHEL, and Fedora.
+These drivers will help with things like Network. **This step is mandatory to install windows, since it doesn't natively support the virtIO bus.**